 How to Decode the Trane Model Number

-There is no standard format for how the letters and numbers are used. trane heating and air conditioning companies are free to decide how they want to use the package unit model number.
+There is no standard format for how the letters and numbers are used.
+Trane heating and air conditioning companies are free to decide how they want to use the package unit model number.

 How to Decode the Trane Model Number